 Croatia joined the EU in July 2013.
 As in the case of the successive EU enlargement since 1973, the EU Common Customs Tariff replaced tariffs imposed by the new Member, resulting in higher tariffs (bound tariff rates) on some products.
-According to Article 28, Paragraph 1 of the GATT, the bound tariff rates may be increased by prior negotiation and agreement with the relevant countries.
+According to Article XXVIII: 1 of GATT, the bound tariff rates may be increased by prior negotiation and agreement with the relevant countries.
 However, the EU did not terminate negotiations with Japan and other relevant countries, and the tariff rate was increased in the new Member.
 Unilateral increases in the bind tariff rates by the EU were also made when Bulgaria and Romania joined the EU in January 2007, when the EU expanded with the accession of 10 new Member States in May 2004, and even before that.
 At the time of EU enlargement in 2004, Japan urged the EU to conclude negotiations before the EU enlargement, but the EU raised tariffs in the new Members without conducting any prior negotiations with the relevant countries including Japan.
 It took about one year and eight months after the EU enlargement for the compensation measures agreed upon through negotiations with Japan to take effect, and during that period, some exporting companies to the EU suffered losses resulting from the collection of unilaterally increased tariffs.

-Unilateral tariff increases associated with EU enlargement are not consistent with Article 24, Paragraph 6 of the GATT, which requires compensatory adjustments in accordance with the procedures set out in Article 28 of the GATT in the case of an increase in bound tariff rates.
+Unilateral tariff increases associated with EU enlargement are not consistent with CATT Article 24: 6, which requires compensatory adjustments in accordance with the procedures set out in Article XXVIII of GATT in the case of an increase in bound tariff rates.

-In July 2013, Japan notified the EU in writing that it intended to commence negotiations under Article 24, Paragraph 6 of the GATT in connection with Croatia's accession to the EU, and held discussions with the EU on this matter.
-In the negotiations under Article 24, Paragraph 6 of the GATT in connection with the accession of Bulgaria and Romania to the EU in 2007, the differences between Japan's claim that the amount of damage is accumulated damages resulting from the tariff rate increase, and the EU's claim that even if the tariff rate is increased in one new Member, the benefit should be taken into consideration if the tariff rate is reduced in another new Member, and that compensation is unnecessary if the benefit of the tariff rate reduction is also taken into consideration, were not closed, and the negotiations were concluded without obtaining any compensation measures.
+In July 2013, Japan notified the EU in writing that it intended to commence negotiations under Article XXIV: 6 of GATT in connection with Croatia's accession to the EU, and held discussions with the EU on this matter.
+In the negotiations under Article XXIV: 6 of GATT in connection with the accession of Bulgaria and Romania to the EU in 2007, the differences between Japan's claim that the amount of damage is accumulated damages resulting from the tariff rate increase, and the EU's claim that even if the tariff rate is increased in one new Member, the benefit should be taken into consideration if the tariff rate is reduced in another new Member, and that compensation is unnecessary if the benefit of the tariff rate reduction is also taken into consideration, were not closed, and the negotiations were concluded without obtaining any compensation measures.